vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 ## Serving Transformer in Kubernetes Cluster in Cloud

-While you can train and predict with small transformers on for example [Thinkpad P52 graphics card (see my review)](/electronics/Thinkpad-P52-vs-HP-Zbook-15-G5-vs-Dell-Precision-7530), to run bigger models, or deploy your models to production, you will need to a bit of MLOps and DevOps, so read:
+While you can train and predict with small transformers on for example [Thinkpad P52 graphics card Quadro P1000 4GB VRAM (see my review)](/electronics/Thinkpad-P52-vs-HP-Zbook-15-G5-vs-Dell-Precision-7530), to run bigger models, or deploy your models to production, you will need to a bit of MLOps and DevOps, so read:
 - [store your trained models e.g. using Quilt Data in S3 (read more here)](/ml/Quilt-data-versioning-review-how-to)
 - [deploy to Kubernetes (read more here on Cortex, BentoML, and Helm)](/ml/BentoML-vs-Cortex.dev-ML-Serving-Showdown)